 Improvements to Raw Water Tanks at Surface Water Treatment Plant

-The District will install a floating mixer in each of the raw water storage tanks at the Surface Water Treatment Plant located off Skinner Road.
-The mixers will create constant movement in the raw water to limit sediment from settling to the bottom of the tank.
-In addition, stairs and walkways will be installed as part of this project to improve operator access to the tanks.
-Notice to proceed has been issued and materials have been ordered by Contractor.
-Construction at the Surface Water Treatment Plant is expected to commence in January 2020.
+The District is installing a floating mixer in each of the raw water storage tanks at the Surface Water Treatment Plant located off Skinner Road.
+The mixers create constant movement in the raw water to limit sediment from settling to the bottom of the tank.
+In addition, stairs and walkways are being installed as part of this project to improve operator access to the tanks.

 North Pump Station Improvements

 The District is improving the access to the north pump station by adjusting the headwall and grading modifications.
 Project also includes automation of the pumps based on level of water in Bullhead Slough.

 Construction activity onsite has commenced with the contractor removing the existing concrete slope paving.